 Refuges encourage biodiversity.
 Among the most biodiverse refuges are Santa Ana, Lower Rio Grande Valley and Laguna Atascosa.
 Their south Texas counties contain 1 200 plant species, 300 butterflies and 700 vertebrates.

-According to UN Secretary General, Antonio Guterres, at least one million species are threatened with extinction.
+According to the UN, at least one million animal and plant species are threatened with extinction worldwide.
 It is celebrations like Wildlife Conservation Day that reinforce the message that we need to rethink our relationship with nature, ending our wanton invasion of natural habitats for resource extraction and restoring degraded landscapes to their former glory.